myfinance/mfbackend/README.md

 These modules just collect bundles which are necessary to provide certain high-level features - like persistence, rest services, consoles to control our apps at runtime.
 This is conceptionally related to Karaf-Features.

+### Felix Commands ###

+DAC uses Felix-GOGO-commands to start batch-jobs via ssh.
+Often it is necessary to autowire a lot of components depending on the batch job parameters.
+Blueprint is a static DI and can not do this, so google guice is used.